German submarine U-701: Final resting place

 Diving on the wreck of the U-701 in 2008.

 Divers investigate the wreck of U-701.

 At 115 ft below the surface, U-701 is still intact, retaining its 8.8 cm deck gun.
 Majority of the debris lies within 100 m radius of the wreck.
 This wreck has become an artificial reef that is heavily populated with Seriola dumerili.

 The wreck of the U-701 was originally discovered by Uwe Lovas in the coastal waters off Cape Hatteras in 1989.
-The location of the wreck and the site remained a closely guarded secret and therefore undisturbed for 15 years.
-The U-701 represents a virtually intact, pristine wreck site and a unique opportunity to explore and experience an unspoiled U-boat within recreational diving depths on the East Coast of the United States.
+The location of the wreck and the site remained a secret and therefore undisturbed for 15 years.
+The U-701 is an intact wreck site within recreational diving depths on the East Coast of the United States.

 Recently, the vessel's location has been rediscovered and the coordinates have become accessible to the general public, who have already begun diving the site.
 An overwhelming majority of the local recreational and wreck diving community is deeply concerned about the potential for disturbance, damage and loss resulting from unauthorized salvage.
 The site was listed on the National Register of Historic Places in 2015.

 A dive to the wreck in 2011 was documented in the National Geographic TV documentary, Hitler's Secret Attack on America (2013).